 Any other ports that need to be opened on the system should be done before hand.
-The following command will add additional ports to a zone
+The following command will add additional ports to a zone sudo firewall-cmd --permanent --set-target=DROP --zone=public

-'''

-sudo firewall-cmd --zone=public --add-port=8080/tcp --permanent

-'''

 Dependent on your infrastructure security policy you may wish to add a policy of drop on the public zone this can be achieved by running the following command.